 Dr. Mia Asrari co-founded the Arizona Academy of Endodontics (AzAE) as a non-profit organization to give back to her Arizona community.
 AzAE is dedicated to the advancement of endodontics in Arizona by arranging discounted or complimentary endodontic care to those in need, providing continuing education courses to dentists and dental hygienists, awarding research grants to further the advancement of endodontic research, and awarding scholarships to select students who wish to pursue a career in endodontics.

 AzAE works with other non-profit organizations in the East Valley to identify those in need of endodontic care, but due to their circumstances cannot afford treatment.
 We believe saving one’s natural teeth, if possible, is always the best option.
-To help preserve smiles, our members, endodontists, dental hygienists, and dental assistants alike, participate in events such as HopefestPHX and Arizona Mission of Mercy in both Phoenix and Flagstaff.
+To help preserve smiles, our members, endodontists, dental hygienists, and dental assistants alike, participate in events such as HopefestPHX and Arizona Mission of Mercy.

-AzAE is an ADA CERP recognized provider so courses are accepted by all U.S. licensing jurisdictions with CE requirements for licensure renewal.
+AzAE is an ADA CERP recognized provider so courses are accepted by all U.S. licensing jurisdictions with CE requirements for license renewal.
 AzAE has been evaluated in 14 aspects of CE program quality by the Commission for Continuing Education Provider Recognition and we are held accountable for maintaining high standards through periodic reevaluation.
 This oversight means the CE provided by AzAE to Arizona Dentists and Dental Hygienists will not only be of the highest quality, but it will also be accepted for licensure renewal in Arizona.

 The proceeds from our CE courses help fund the philanthropic activities of the organization.
 Current courses include:

 - Rescuing Resorbed Teeth: Tools for Successful Diagnosis and Treatment

 - MTA and Other Hydraulic Cements